nht383/AssetStudio/AssetStudioCLI/ReadMe.md

                                 None - Do not convert images and export them as texture data (.tex)
                                 Example: "--image-format jpg"

-  --audio-format <value>        Specify the format for converting audio assets
+  --audio-format <value>        Specify the format for converting FMOD audio assets
                                 <Value: none | wav(default)>
-                                None - Do not convert audios and export them in their own format
+                                None - Do not convert fmod audios and export them in their own format
                                 Example: "--audio-format wav"

 Live2D Options: